RDCEP/STEP/README.md

 ## Installation

+To manually install STEP:
+1. Download the repository.
+2. Open a terminal window and cd to the root directory where `setup.py` can be found.
+3. ```$ python setup.py install```

 To install STEP, use the package manager [pip](https://pip.pypa.io/en/stable/).
-This package was written using Python 3.8.0.

 ```bash
 pip install STEP